wouterpeere/GHEtool/README.md

 #### Flow rate data

-Currently, only constant flow rates are compatible with GHEtool, but this will change in the future.

-* _ConstantFlowRate_
+* _ConstantFlowRate_: A single, unique constant flow rate for the system.
+* _VariableHourlyFlowRate_: An hourly varying flow rate for the system.
+* _VariableHourlyMultiyearFlowRate_: An multiyear hourly varying flow rate for the system.

 #### Efficiency data